 Site Preparation and Planting

 Once a site is selected, some preparation will need to take place before trees can be planted.
-How the site is prepped will depend on the amount of time before trees arrive, soil depth and quality, the orchard design and what existing vegetation is present.
-As with any perennial crop it is important to plan ahead and make sure that issues like weeds, soil quality and soil grading are done in advance of tree planting.
-For more details on the site preparation process listen to the workshop presentation "Site Preperation, Tree Planting and Care."
+How the site is prepped will depend on the length of time before trees arrive, soil depth and quality, the orchard design, and what existing vegetation is present.
+As with any perennial crop, it is important to plan ahead and make sure that issues like weeds, soil quality, and soil grading are done in advance of tree planting.
+For more details on the site preparation process, listen to the workshop presentation, "Site Preparation, Tree Planting and Care."

 Before trees arrive

-At a minimum, weeds should be identified and initial control steps should be taken, soil should be ripped, amended and graded, fencing, trellising and irrigation backbone should be installed and an orchard cover crop planted.
-If more than one growing season will pass before trees are planted, growers might choose to plant a cover crop not only to compete with weeds and prevent soil erosion but also improve soil quality.
-A cover crop mix that includes a legume will add N to the soil.
+At a minimum, weeds should be identified and initial control steps should be taken; soil should be ripped, amended and graded; fencing, trellising and irrigation backbone should be installed; and an orchard cover crop planted.
+If more than one growing season will pass before trees are planted, growers might choose to plant a cover crop not only to compete with weeds and prevent soil erosion, but also to improve soil quality.
+A cover crop mix that includes a legume will add Nitrogen to the soil.
 Other highly productive plants like annual rye and buckwheat will add organic matter and compete with weeds.

-Control weeds.
+Control weeds!
 Pay special attention to perennial weeds like quack grass and Canada thistle.
-If you are organic this process will take multiple rounds of tilling and possibly multiple growing seasons integrating competitive cover crops.
-For conventional options perennial weeds can be treated with a systemic herbicide.
-This may require multiple treatments.
+If you are organic, this process will take multiple rounds of tilling and possibly multiple growing seasons integrating competitive cover crops.
+For conventional operations, perennial weeds can be treated with a systemic herbicide.
+This may also require multiple treatments.
 The most effective time for treating the weeds is when they are actively growing and in the fall when they will pull the herbicide into their rootsystem as they move carbohydrates for winter storage.
-Regardless of the methods used, controlling weeds prior to planting is essential to the success of young trees which do not compete well with weeds for nutrients and water and are easily damaged by rodents that find cover in weeds and other vegetation close to trees.
-For more on weed control listen to the workshop presentation titled "Orchard Floor Management."
+Regardless of the methods used, controlling weeds prior to planting is essential to the success of young trees, which do not compete well with weeds for nutrients and water and are easily damaged by rodents that find cover in weeds and other vegetation close to trees.
+For more on weed control, listen to the workshop presentation titled, "Orchard Floor Management."

 If there are restrictive layers in the soil, rip the ground to break them up and increase the rooting depth for trees.

-Once perennial weeds have been initially treated cultivate the ground and grade it to desired slope.
-If soil tests indicated that soil amendments should be made to improve soil pH, organic matter, or immobile nutrients like P, till these amendments in during cultivation.
+Once perennial weeds have been initially treated, cultivate the ground and grade it to the desired slope.
+If soil tests indicated that soil amendments should be made to improve soil pH, organic matter, or immobile nutrients like Phosphorus, till these amendments in during cultivation.

-Terminate cover crop by tilling, herbicide or mowing and prepare rows for planting trees.
-This is your last chance to amend the soil as previously described, however soils can be difficult to work in the spring due to moisture so best to avoid needing to do amend or cultivate soil at this time.
-Plant trees as soon as ground is workable and preferably before bud break in the spring.
+Terminate cover crop by tilling, herbicide, or mowing, and prepare rows for planting trees.
+This is your last chance to amend the soil as previously described, however soils can be difficult to work in the spring due to extra moisture, so try to avoid needing to amend or cultivate soil at this time.
+Plant trees as soon as the ground is workable and preferably before bud break in the spring.

 Prepare tree holes

 Holes can be dug or augured.
-If an auger is used be cautious of your soil type.
+When considering using an auger, be sure to take into account your soil type.
 Over augering in heavy soils can lead to impermeable areas where soil has been "shined" by the auger.